Dog breeds starting with the letter “W”.

 Are There Other Dog Breeds Related To The Soft Coated Wheaten Terrier Dog?

-The Soft Coated Wheaten Terrier Dog is related to the following dog breeds: Cairn Terrier, Scottish Terrier, West Highland White Terrier, Skye Terrier, Kerry Blue Terrier, Wheaten Terrier (US), Silky Terrier, Australian Terrier, and Yorkshire Terrier.
+The Soft Coated Wheaten Terrier Dog shares some similarities to the following dog breeds: Cairn Terrier, Scottish Terrier, West Highland White Terrier, Skye Terrier, Kerry Blue Terrier, Wheaten Terrier, Silky Terrier, Australian Terrier, and Yorkshire Terrier.
 These breeds share many characteristics with the Soft Coated Wheaten Terrier Dog, including a similar appearance and temperament.

 What Is The Life Expectancy Of A Soft Coated Wheaten Terrier Dog?